Timesquare22/Timesquare22/README.md

 - 🌱 I’m currently learning python, html, javascript , react is hard to bite but i hope to learn more
 - 💞️ I’m looking to collaborate with anyone who wants to progress in any domain, am open to learn and explore new angles
 - 📫 How to reach me timesquare22 is my github, am hoping to recieve you in my dm
-- 😄 Pronouns: am a full flesh bouncy roundy
-- ⚡ Fun fact: i am a digital artist
+- ⚡ Fun fact: i am a digital artist , still open to other jobs

 <!---
 Timesquare22/Timesquare22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.